helloworldx64/CraftPacker/README.md

 *   **Graphics:** Iris Shaders (for shader pack support)
 *   **Utilities:** Just Enough Items (recipe viewer), Xaero's Minimap (in-game map), Jade (shows what you are looking at), Traveler's Backpacks (wearable storage), Clumps (groups XP orbs together to reduce lag).

-## 📦 Compiling into an Executable

-If you've made changes to the source code, you can easily re-compile it into a standalone `.exe` file using PyInstaller.

-1. Make sure you have PyInstaller installed (`pip install pyinstaller`).
-2. Place your desired icon file (e.g., `icon.ico`) in the project's root directory.
-3. Run the following command in your terminal:

-    ```
-    pyinstaller --onefile --windowed --icon="icon.ico" craftpacker.py
-    ```

-4. Your new executable will be located in the `dist` folder.

 ## 🤝 Contributing

 Contributions are welcome!
 If you have suggestions for improvements or find a bug, please feel free to: